dataPulverizer/glmSolver/README.md

 Solvers for GLM that specialize in calculations on larger datasets that do not fit into memory and minimizing the memory required to run algorithms and using multicores.

 This library implements Generalized Linear Models in both Julia and the D programming language.
 It attempts to create a comprehensive library that can handle larger datasets on multicore machines by dividing the computations to blocks that can be carried out in memory (for speed) and on disk (to conserve computational resources).
-It offers a variety of solvers that gives the user choice, flexibility and control, and also aims to be a fully comprehensive library in terms of post processing and to be comparable in performance with the best open source GLM solver libraries, comprehensive, convenient and simple to install and use on the Ubuntu (Linux) operating system.
+It offers a variety of solvers that gives the user choice, flexibility and control, and also aims to be a fully comprehensive library in terms of post processing and to be comparable in performance with the best open source GLM solver libraries, comprehensive, convenient and simple to install and use.
+It is currently being implemented on the Ubuntu (Linux) operating system, but could later be ported to other systems.

 ## Prerequisites

-* Julia, D, & R programming languages
+* Julia, D, & R programming languages, Linux Ubuntu OS - unless you are happy sorting out the BLAS/LAPACK header dependencies yourself in D.
 * Openblas BLAS/LAPACK library
 * At the moment the demos reference data not included in this repo.
 In time I'll replace this with simulated data to remove that dependency.

 ## Feature Development

-Following is a list of items that need to be completed in order to finish the implementation of the GLM library intended to be the replacement of bigReg.
+Following is a list of items that need to be completed in order to finish the implementation of the GLM library intended to be the replacement of my bigReg.

 Version 0.1 Core Functionality Implementation
 ---------------------------------------------------------------------------------------------------------------------